-The rest of the sites are monitored using an Environmental Beta Attenuation Monitor (EBAM).
-The EBAM is currently not considered to be an equivalent-reference standard method by the USEPA, but it is designed to provide average daily PM{10} information accurate enough for tracking daily PM{10} .
+The remainder of sites are monitored using an Environmental Beta Attenuation Monitor (EBAM).
+The EBAM is currently not considered an equivalent-reference standard method by the USEPA but it is designed to provide average daily PM{10} information accurate enough for tracking daily PM{10} .

-All stations are sited and operated using the appropriate standards (Standards New Zealand, 2007 and 2008) as far as is practicable.
+All stations are sited and operated using the appropriate Australia and New Zealand standards (2007, 2008) as far as practicable.

-Other monitoring technologies, such as nephelometers, which measure light-scattering properties of particulate samples, and stacked-filter unit (GENT) samplers, have been deployed in special studies, where applicable.
+Other monitoring technologies such as nephelometers, which measure light-scattering properties of particulate samples, and stacked-filter unit (GENT) samplers, have been deployed in special studies where applicable.